aschandan/aschandan/README.md

 I'm Amandeep, a graphic design student who is passionate about making good design and hopefully leaving a impression on someone.

-Don't mind the blandness of it yet, it is slowly being improved I promise!

-I'm currently working on my website and any other side projects that'll catch my attention.
+I got a website! (which is work in progress): https://amandeepchandan.com/.
+Besides that, I get easily distracted by other projects and hobbies within my life.

 ## Any fun facts?
-I have a kazzo.
+I have a kazzo, I can fold a mean origami swan and I love peanut butter (seriously I love it too much).

 ## About my repo(s):